luanti-org/docs.luanti.org/content/for-engine-devs/compatibility-guideline.md

 well on older clients.
 A compromise has to be defined.

 **Example**: Objects shall have a fade-in and fade-out animation, which is specified by `float fade_time`, sent from the server to the client.
-Jpwever. older clients are not aware of this parameter, thus would not play any fade-out animation.
+However. older clients are not aware of this parameter, thus would not play any fade-out animation.
 Possible approaches: